-Imagine that you are doing a project on what qualities teenagers value in their friends in Zetland.
+Imagine that you are doing a project on what qualities teenagers in Zetland value in their friends.
 You have found some data on the subject – the results of the opinion polls (see the bar chart below).

 Comment on the data in the bar chart and give your opinion on the subject of the project.

 - A good sense of humour – 35%

 - Honesty – 23%

 - Kindness – 21%

 - Support – 10%

 Write 200-250 words.

 – make an opening statement on the subject of the project;